yingweiwo

 Absorption, Distribution and Excretion

-Exogenous aminolevulinic acid (ALA) is metabolized to PpIX, but the fraction of administered ALA that is metabolized to PpIX is unknown.
-The average plasma AUC of PpIX is less than 6% of that of ALA.
+Exogenous aminolevulinic acid (ALA) is metabolized to PpIX, but the proportion of ALA metabolized to PpIX is unknown.
+The mean plasma AUC of PpIX is less than 6% of that of ALA.

 Biological Half-Life

-The mean ± SD elimination half-life (t1/2) of aminolevulinic acid was 5.7 ± 3.9 hours for the topical solution formulation and the mean half-life was 0.9 ± 1.2 hours for the oral solution formulation.
-In another pharmacokinetic studies with 6 healthy volunteers using a 128 mg dose, the mean half-life was 0.70 ± 0.18 h after the oral dose and 0.83 ± 0.05 h after the intravenous dose.
+The mean elimination half-life (t1/2) of aminolevulinic acid in the topical solution formulation was 5.7 ± 3.9 hours, and the mean half-life of the oral solution formulation was 0.9 ± 1.2 hours.
+In another pharmacokinetic study of 6 healthy volunteers, using a 128 mg dose, the mean half-life after oral administration was 0.70 ± 0.18 hours, and the mean half-life after intravenous administration was 0.83 ± 0.05 hours.

 Toxicity/Toxicokinetics